ocaml/dune/doc/goals.rst

 never change.
 So changing Dune in a way that it could no longer understand a released project is by default a no-no.

-Of cource, we can't give a 100% guarantee that Dune will always behave exactly the same.
+Of course, we can't give a 100% guarantee that Dune will always behave exactly the same.
 That would be unrealistic and would prevent the project from moving forward.
-In order for us to provide good backward compatibility properties while still keeping the project fresh and dynamic, we have to make sure to properly delimit, document and version the set of behaviors on which users should rely.
-And for this to be maneageable, the surface API of Dune has to remain small.
+In order for us to provide good backward compatibility properties while still keeping the project fresh and dynamic, we have to make sure to properly delimit, document and version the set of behaviours on which users should rely.
+And for this to be manageable, the surface API of Dune has to remain small.

-A distinguishing feature of Dune is that it lets the user declare what version of the ``dune`` tool their project was written against, and ``dune`` will morph itself to behave the same as this version of the ``dune`` binary, even if it is a newer version.
+A distinguishing feature of Dune is that it lets the user declare which version of the ``dune`` tool their project was written against, and ``dune`` will morph itself to behave the same as this version of the ``dune`` binary, even if it is a newer version.
 As a result, a recent